UoY-RoboStar/rtcg/README.md

 ### Is this ready for production use?

 Not yet!
-This is a work-in-progress being explored as part of some work on testing RoboChart models, and should not be considered a main-line RoboStar tool in the same way as RoboTool.
+This is a prototype being explored as part of some work on testing RoboChart models, and should not be considered a main-line RoboStar tool in the same way as RoboTool.